Residents fleeing town near Kyiv caught in shelling

 Irpin, some 25 km (16 miles) northwest of the capital, has seen intense fighting in recent days.
-Russia's military is closing in on Kyiv, home to around 3.4 million people before the invasion sparked a mass exodus of civilians.
+Russia's military is closing in on the Kyiv, which was home to around 3.4 million people before the invasion sparked an exodus of civilians.

 Irpin residents scurried along pavements clutching children, luggage and pets as they made their way to waiting buses and cars that would take them further from the clashes.